perses/perses/docs/migration.md

     percli migrate -f grafana-dashboard.json --online --use-default-datasource -o json > perses-dashboard.json
     ```

+!!! tip
+    By default the migrated dashboard reuses the Grafana UID as its technical name (`metadata.name`),
+    which is often a cryptic auto-generated string.
+If you want the technical name to be generated from
+    the dashboard title instead, you can use the `--generate-dashboard-name` flag.

+    ```bash
+    percli migrate -f grafana-dashboard.json --online --generate-dashboard-name -o json > perses-dashboard.json
+    ```

 - You should check the unsupported migrations.
 For example, in case of a variable, you will get a static variable like this:

 ```json